 Can I earn Continuing Professional Education (CPEs) Credits for volunteering?

 (ISC)² members earn CPE credits for their participation in the Safe and Secure Online program!
-You will earn 10 CPE credits for your first two presentations and 1 CPE credit for each presentation completed thereafter.
+Members earn a total of 10 Group A CPE credits after their first two presentations and 1 CPE credit for each thereafter.
 Please follow these instructions for submitting your CPE credits online.
 Non-(ISC)² members, please check with your organizations’ policies for CPEs or CEUs.